McGill University: Student organizations

 The campus has an active students' society represented by the undergraduate Students' Society of McGill University (SSMU) and the Post-Graduate Students' Society of McGill University (PGSS).
 Due to the large postdoctoral student population, the PGSS also contains a semi-autonomous Association of Postdoctoral Fellows (APF).
 In addition, each faculty and department has its own student governing body, the largest faculty associations being the Arts Undergraduate Society (AUS) and the Science Undergraduate Society (SUS).
 The oldest is the Medical Students Society, founded in 1859.

 SSMU supports more than 250 student-run membership clubs, which range from athletics, health and wellness, arts, and culture groups to professional development, charitable, volunteer, and political associations.
 It offers 17 student-run services, which provide services and resources to students regardless of membership, such as the Flat Bike Collective, Black Students' Network, McGill Students' Nightline, and Queer McGill (formerly Gay McGill), which has supported queer students since 1972.
 SSMU is also affiliated with 11 independent student groups, which operate on campus but are outside of the student society's governance structure.
 These independent groups include student media outlets, a legal clinic, AIESEC McGill, and the International Relations Students' Association of McGill (IRSAM), which publishes the world's only all-inclusive international relations research journal, the McGill International Review, and has consultative status with the UN Economic and Social Council and the United Nations Educational, Scientific and Cultural Organization.
 IRSAM has hosted the McGill Model United Nations for University students since 1990 and the Secondary Schools United Nations Symposium since 1993.

 Many student clubs are centred around McGill's student union building, the University Centre.
 In 1992, students held a referendum calling for the University Centre to be renamed for actor and McGill alumnus William Shatner.
 The university administration refused to accept the name and did not attend the opening because it traditionally names buildings in honour of deceased community members or major benefactors—Shatner is neither.
 Nevertheless, the University Centre has been informally referred to as the Shatner Building ever since.

 Student media

-McGill has a number of student-run publications.The McGill Daily, first published in 1911, was previously published twice weekly, but shifted to a once-a-week publication schedule in September 2013 due to tightened budgets.
+McGill has a number of student-run publications.
+The McGill Daily, first published in 1911, was previously published twice weekly, but shifted to a once-a-week publication schedule in September 2013 due to tightened budgets.
 The Délit français is the Dailys French-language counterpart.
 The combined circulation of both papers is over 28,000.
-The McGill Tribune currently publishes once a week, circulating approximately 11,000 copies across campus.
+The Tribune currently publishes once a week, circulating approximately 11,000 copies across campus.
 The Bull & Bear, operating under the Management Undergraduate Society, publishes 1,000 copies each month.
 CKUT (90.3 FM) is the campus radio station.
-TVMcGill is the University TV station, broadcasting on closed-circuit television and over the internet.
+TVMcGill is the university TV station, broadcasting on closed-circuit television and over the internet.

 The McGill University Faculty of Law is home to three student-run academic journals, including the McGill Law Journal, founded in 1952.